SupurCalvinHiggins/212-fall-2015/assignments/ha-05/readme.md

 For each of the tasks below, you are required to formulate a **recursive solution**.
-You may use helper functions as needed, but the main logic of each task must be implemented recursively, either directly within the function signature provided or in helper functions called by these functions.
+You may use helper functions as needed, but the main logic of each task must be implemented recursively, either directly within the function provided or in helper functions called by these functions.
 Iterative solutions will not receive credit.

 > [!WARNING]
-> We recommend you to abstain from using
+> We strongly discourage the use of Large Language Models
-> LLMs (Large Language Models) to generate code or solutions.
+> (LLMs) to generate code or solutions for this assignment.
-> The ability to think and solve problems using recursion
+> The ability to independently think through and solve problems
-> is crucial for your growth as a computer scientist.
+> using recursion is crucial for your intellectual development.

 The assignment is worth a total of 100 points.
 If you have any questions or need assistance, please don't